 For more information about 3-methylcrotonyl-CoA carboxylase deficiency, visit Baby's First Test: 3-methylcrotonyl-CoA carboxylase deficiency and Screening, Technology, and Research in Genetics (STAR-G): 3-methylcrotonyl-CoA carboxylase deficiency.
-Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.
+A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.